 Who is eligible for a student loan from the UK?

-You'll be eligible for a UK student loan if you entered the UK before 31 December 2020, and have applied through the EU Settlement Scheme (application deadline is 30 June 2021) and have received pre-settled or settled status.
+You'll be eligible for a UK student loan if you entered the UK before 31 December 2020, and applied through the EU Settlement Scheme for pre-settled or settled status prior to the 30 June 2021 deadline.

 To receive Pre-settled status you must have arrived in the UK before 31 December 2020 and lived in the UK, EU, EEA or Switzerland for three years immediately before your course starts.
 If you fall into this category, you may be able to access a UK Tuition Fees loan.
 Evidence will be required by the Student Loans Company (SLC).